syncfusion-content/javascript-docs/js/OlapGuage/Localization-and-Translation-Support.md

 "Rendant pas"</td></tr>
 </table>

-The following code example illustrates you on how to localize **OlapGuage’s** User Interface (UI) based on “French” culture.
+The following code example illustrates you on how to localize **OlapGauge’s** User Interface (UI) based on “French” culture.

 {% highlight js %}